transport-stack/wiki-transport-stack/docs/use-cases/park-and-ride.md

 # Park-n-Ride

+## Introduction

+Park-n-Ride is a digital service that connects parking lots with public transportation systems, enabling commuters to park their vehicles near transit hubs and transfer to rail or bus services for longer commutes.
+This service improves the commuting experience by offering last-mile connectivity options while reducing congestion and parking challenges.
+By integrating parking facilities into transit systems, the service promotes public transport adoption and increases the utilization rate of parking spaces.

 ## Why Build a Park-n-Ride Service?

 Urban commuters often struggle with first-mile connectivity and limited parking near transit hubs.
 A Park-n-Ride system improves this by enabling commuters to: